AFRICAN TOURS

 For the birders there are large numbers of wattle- and grey-crowned cranes and black-winged pratincoles are in flocks of 1000’s.
 Threatened water birds include slaty egrets and whiskered terns, which breed in Liuwa Plains.

-Liuwa Plains.
-We leave this beautiful, untouched wilderness and back-track to Kulabo and then Mongu.
+After breakfast, we leave this beautiful, untouched wilderness and back-track to Kalabo and then Mongu.

 We camp on the edge of town, facing west with a lovely sunset over the flood plains.
 We have normal 220v power and other amenities in camp.